 7. Bounce rate

 Your bounce rate refers to the number of people who leave your website without opening any other pages.
-Using this metric can help you know how effective your website’s layout and design is, especially for your landing page.
+Using this metric can help you know how effective your website’s layout and design are, especially for your landing page.

 Improving your website’s user interface and aesthetics could be a great way to retain more people on your site and get them to view your other pages.
 It would help if you also changed the layout so that it becomes easy for your viewers to find and interact with your products.